IRuzhnikov/spring-cors-properties/README.md

       enabled: true
       mappings: #spring.web.cors.mappings.<any_name>.<property>: <value>
         anyName: #just any name, just for grouping properties under the same path pattern (not used in internal logic)
-          path: /path/to/api/ #ant style path pattern, ATTENTION! not ordered, /** pattern override all other pattern
+          paths: #ant style path pattern, ATTENTION! not ordered, /** pattern override all other pattern
+            - /path/to/api
+            - /path/to/api/**
           #allowed-origins: "*"
           allowed-methods: GET #Enable override all defaults!
 If disabled: a lot more from all the controller methods included from the path pattern matches
           #allowed-headers: "*"